Experimental preparation of $W$ states through frustration on a programmable quantum simulator: Introduction

-These features make $W$ state a valuable resource in quantum communication protocols, including teleportation of unknown states~\cite{Joo2003}, quantum secret sharing and key distribution~\cite{Wang2007, chen2008}, random number generation~\cite{grafe2014}, quantum thermodynamics~\cite{daug2016}, and photonic and atomic encoding schemes~\cite{Ebert2015,Vijayan2020}.
+they represent the two inequivalent classes of genuine multipartite entanglement in three-qubit systems.
+On one hand, GHZ-like states possess purely multipartite entanglement that is highly fragile, e.g., vanishing upon the loss or measurement of a single qubit.
+In contrast, $W$ states combine multipartite and bipartite correlations, retaining nontrivial entanglement even when one qubit is lost.
+This resilience, together with their richer correlation structure, makes $W$ states particularly relevant for quantum information processing tasks, with a broad range of applications to quantum communication protocols, including teleportation of unknown states~\cite{Joo2003}, quantum secret sharing and key distribution~\cite{Wang2007, chen2008}, random number generation~\cite{grafe2014}, quantum thermodynamics~\cite{daug2016}, and photonic and atomic encoding schemes~\cite{Ebert2015, Vijayan2020}.
 Furthermore, they provide the fundamental initial resource in Grover-like quantum searches~\cite{Grover1997} restricted to specific subspaces~\cite{Biham2002, Shapira2005}.

-Unsurprisingly, their fundamental importance has motivated extensive effort towards their experimental realization across different platforms. $W$ states of 3 to 8 qubits have been prepared with trapped ions, achieving a fidelity of $\mathcal{F}\approx 0.72$~\cite{roos2004,haffner2005,kim2010}.
-A polarization-entangled three-photon $W$ state has been realized with $\mathcal{F} \ge 0.86$~\cite{Eibl2004}.
-Single-photon mode entanglement has been demonstrated across up to 16 modes~\cite{grafe2014}, and a 5-qubit $W$ state in superconducting processors achieved $0.75<\mathcal{F}<0.8$~\cite{Cruz2019}.
-Measurement-based protocols that manage to convert short-range entanglement into long-range one~\cite{Buhrman2024,Piroli2024,farrell2025} promise high fidelity at the price of probabilistic state preparation, whose success rate decreases with increasing fidelity.
-By contrast, we focus on an approach that deterministically creates a $W$ state.

-In parallel, advances in the manipulation of neutral atoms trapped by optical fields~\cite{Saffman2010} have enabled the preparation of large-scale entangled states.
-Using the Rydberg blockade effect, where only one atom can be excited within the blockade radius, attempts were made to prepare $W$ states in a cloud of around 10 atoms.
-An entangled state with $82\pm6\%$ of the atoms participating in a coherent superposition was realized in~\cite{Ebert2015}, though no direct fidelity estimation relative to an ideal $W$ state was possible.
-Moreover, the approach was limited by the probability (around $62\%$) of creating a single excitation in the cloud.
-More recently, a Rydberg atom array experiment generated a GHZ state of 20 atoms via adiabatic ground state cooling, achieving $\mathcal{F}>0.54$~\cite{Omran_2019}.
-However, the richer entanglement structure of $W$ states prevents a direct extension of this protocol.
-Indeed, no local, gapped Hamiltonian can support a $W$ state as its unique ground state~\cite{Gioia2023}.
+This importance has motivated extensive efforts toward their realization, as their availability will enable access to a wider set of tasks than those currently achievable.